maetl/fictive/README.md

 ## Disclaimer

 This is a very basic, very sketchy draft extraction of some of the components I wrote to support turning my novel manuscript into an interactive choice-driven experience.
-It won’t be considered production ready until **Muturangi** is in production.
+It doesn’t yet support the full range of features of the original code and won’t be considered production ready until **Muturangi** is in production.

 ## License